S.T.E.M. (Science, Technology, Engineering, Math)

 Provide instruction and experience in effectively locating, evaluating and using information (Information Literacy Skills) and navigating the online world safely, effectively and ethically (Digital Citizenship Skills).

-Provide enrichment activities and programs to encourage lifelong learning habits, collaboration, and problem solving.
+Provide enrichment activities and programs to encourage lifelong learning, collaboration, and problem solving.

 To provide resources and instruction that will empower users to read for pleasure, explore ideas and solve problems, engage ethically in the global community, and share understandings in new ways.